John C Flavin

 Our lives are shaped by those events in which we’re too young to make sense of all the unplanned shit that happens to and around us, and usually you know as much about “complicated” as a cat watching the neighborhood through the living room window.

-Twenty-two years, though, was a long time for me to be ignorant of my own prepubescent sexualization.
+Twenty-two years, though, was a long time to be ignorant of my prepubescent sexualization.
 There were consequences.
 Outcomes.

 A well-played game of Jenga